echamudi/incharge/README.md

 ## Caution

 This plugin might break your InVision project.
-Use it at your own rish.
+Use it at your own risk.
 But, I've been using it on a big InVision project (500+ screens, 60+ hotspot templates, 35+ screen groups) without any problem 😃.

 ## The Hacks